 3. Feldspar: Lapis Lazuli, included Lazulite, Lazurite etc.

 4. Quartz:: chemical formula is silicon dioxide (SiO2), quartz can be subdivided into 2 types -macrocrystalline and cryptocrystalline.
 Most common rock crystals 水晶 are macrocrystalline.
 The cryptocrystalline with hardness 7.0 and color is more close to true jade.
 One of the famous cryptocrystalline quartz is Agate 玛瑙 (Carnelian) which has burgundy color.
 It is also called "Red Jade" in China and has similar value to red Jadeite.
 Another cryptocrystalline quartz used as "jade" in Chinese history is jasper which lacks transparency, also called "Green Jade".
 Crystal and Agate both have the same chemical formula: SiO2, hardness is 7.0.
 So-called "Dong-Ling Jade" (Aventurine) with green, red or other colors from China, India or other countries is also belong to this group.
 This is the natural crystal stone but not the real jade.
-See pictures of this natural crystal on our website.

 Jade in China is still seen as containing properties that promote good health, good luck and protection.
 Carved ritualistic and ornamental objects continue to play an indispensable role in many aspects of Chinese life.
 They are an eternal symbol of an ancient civilization.